SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 .. class:: TextView

+   :libswoc:`Reference documentation <swoc::TextView>`.

-This class acts as a view of memory allocated / owned elsewhere.
+This class acts as a view of memory allocated / owned elsewhere and treated as a sequence of 8 bit characters.
 It is in effect a pointer and should be treated as such (e.g. care must be taken to avoid dangling references by knowing where the memory really is).
-The purpose is to provide string manipulation that is faster and safer than raw pointers or duplicating strings.
+The purpose is to provide string manipulation that is safer than raw pointers and much faster than duplicating strings.

 Description
 ===========

+|TV| is a subclass of `std::string_view <string-view>`_ and inherits all of those methods.
+The additional functionality of |TV| is for easy string manipulation, with an emphasis on fast parsing of string data.
+As noted, an instance of |TV| is a pointer and needs to be handled as such.
+It does not own the memory and therefore, like a pointer, care must be taken that the memory is not deallocated while the |TV| still references it.

+Any place that passes a :code:`char *` and a size is an excellent candidate for using a |TV|.
+Code that uses functions like :code:`strtok` or tracks pointers and offsets internall is an excellent candidate for using |TV| instead.

-:class:`TextView` is a subclass of :code:`std::string_view` and threfore has those methods.
-On top of that base it provides a number of ancillary methods to support commonly performed string manipulations.
+Because |TV| is a subclass of :code:`std::string_view` it can be unclear which is a better choice.

-A :class:`TextView` should be treated as an enhanced character pointer that both a location and a size.
-This is what makes it possible to pass substrings around without having to make copies or allocate additional memory.
-This comes at the cost of keeping track of the actual owner of the string memory and making sure the :class:`TextView` does not outlive the memory owner.
-This is identical to memory issues with a raw pointer and it is best to treat a :class:`TextView` the same way as a pointer.
-Any place that passes a :code:`char *` and a size is an excellent candidate for using a :class:`TextView` as it is more convenient and no more risky or expensive than the existing arguments.

-In deciding between :code:`std::string_view` and :class:`TextView` remember these easily and cheaply cross convert.
-In general if the string is treated as a block of data, :code:`std::string_view` is better.
-If the contents of the string are to be examined / parsed then :class:`TextView` is better.
+In many cases it doesn't matter, since because of this relationship converting between the types is at most as expensive as a copy of the same type, and in cases of constant reference, can be free.
+In general if the string is treated as a block of data, :code:`std::string_view` is a better choice.
+If the contents of the string are to be examined / parsed then |TV| is better.
 For example, if the string is used simply as a key or a hash source, use :code:`std::string_view`.
-Contrariwise if the string may contain substrings of interest such as key / value pairs, then use a :class:`TextView`.
+Contrariwise if the string may contain substrings of interest such as key / value pairs, then use a |TV|.

-When passing :class:`TextView` as an argument, it is very debatable whether passing by value or passing by reference is more efficient, therefore it's not likely to matter in production code.
+When passing |TV| as an argument, it is very debatable whether passing by value or passing by reference is more efficient, therefore it's not likely to matter in production code.
 My personal heuristic is whether the function will modify the value.
 If so, passing by value saves a copy to a local variable therefore it should be passed by value.
-If the function simply passes the :class:`TextView` on to other functions, then pass by constant reference.
+If the function simply passes the |TV| on to other functions, then pass by constant reference.
 This distinction is irrelevant to the caller, the same code at the call site will work in either case.

-:class:`TextView` provides a variety of methods for manipulating the view.
-This can seem complex but they are distinguished by distinct categories of function so that for any particular use there is a clearly best choice.

-The primary distinction is how an character in the view is selected.

-* Index, an offset in to the view.

-* Comparison, either a single character or set of characters which is matched against a single character in the view.

-* Predicate, a function that takes a single character argument and returns a bool to indicate a match.

-A secondary distinction is what is done by modifying methods if the selected character is not found.

-* The "split" methods do nothing - if the target character is not found, the view is not modified.

-* The "take" methods always do something - if the target character is not found, the entire view is used.

-Both of these cases are useful in different circumstances.

-As noted, :class:`TextView` is designed as a pointer style class.
-Therefore it has an increment operator which is equivalent to :libswoc:`TextView::remove_prefix`, and a dereference operator, which act the same way as on a pointer.
+As noted, |TV| is designed as a pointer style class.
+Therefore it has an increment operator which is equivalent to :code:`std::string_view::remove_prefix`. |TV| also has  a dereference operator, which act the same way as on a pointer.
 The difference is the view knows where the end of the view is.
 This provides a comfortably familiar way of iterating through a view, the main difference being checking the view itself rather than a dereference of it (like a C-style string) or a range limit.
+E.g. the code to write a simple hash function [#]_ could be

 .. code-block:: cpp